Lost-Rabbit-Digital/SpudCustoms/addons/maaacks_game_template/README.md

 3. Move the `addons/maaacks_game_template` folder into your project's `addons/` folder.
 4. Open/Reload the project.
 5. Enable the plugin from the Project Settings > Plugins tab.
     If it's enabled for the first time,
     1. A dialogue window will appear asking to copy the example scenes out of `addons/`.
     2. Another dialogue window will ask to update the project's main scene.
 6. Continue with the [Existing Project Instructions](/addons/maaacks_game_template/docs/ExistingProject.md)

 #### Minimal

-Users that want a minimal set of features can try [Maaack's Menus Template](https://github.com/Maaack/Godot-Menus-Template).
+Users that want a minimal set of features can try [Maaack's Menus Template](https://github.com/Maaack/Godot-Menus-Template) or other options from the [plugin suite](/addons/maaacks_game_template/docs/PluginSuite.md).

 ## Usage